daithioc95/MS1/README.md

 #### Design Process
   - I decided on the interactive map feature for large screens only as using a small screen would be difficult to select specific points on the map.
   - When searching for potential maps on pxhere.com, I can accross a treasure island like map which suited the feature aestetically.
-  - Using the lightest and darkest colors from the map, I input this to https://mycolor.space/ to generate a 3 color gradient and thats when I choose a teal-like #5FFBF1 as my primary site color.
+  - Using the lightest and darkest colors from the map, I input this to https://mycolor.space/ to generate a 3 color gradient and thats when I chose a teal-like #5FFBF1 as my primary site color.
   - This color was used as the header font color thoughout.
   - Paragraph font was a standard black color throughout.
   - Other features I decided on were a progress bar for skills, I took inspiration for thing for the mini-project as it is a great was to visually portray my skills.